powbot/walking-api/README.md

 ```
 </details>

-These methods will later become available via the PowBot api, but in the DaxWalker library you can use these methods to manipulate the blacklist:
+These methods for managing teleports are available via the PowBot api:

 ```
 //Get a List<Teleport> of current blacklisted teleports